 College is the perfect time to start practicing smart spending, not only because most college students live on a rather tight budget, but also because it will prepare you for the “real world” afterward.
-Whether your parents are paying for most of your college expenses, you’re getting a job to pay for them yourself, or your planning to fund your experience with loans and scholarships, you’ll soon learn that even the little stuff counts.
-That two-dollar cup of coffee you get each morning, can add up to be almost $700 for the year!
-Here are some money-saving tips that will help you prioritize where and on what you’d rather be spending your hard-earned cash.
+Whether your parents are paying for most of your college expenses, you’re getting a job to pay for them yourself, or you’re planning to fund your experience with loans and scholarships, you’ll soon learn that even the little stuff counts.

 Don’t Buy New Textbooks

-- Choose the card with a lowest APR (interest rate).
+Choose the card with a lowest APR (annualized percentage rate, essentially the interest rate).
 Many companies advertise a 0% APR for the first 6 months to a year, but there is usually some fine print.
 In addition, interest rates after the introductory period may be very high.
 Make sure you understand the rules before accepting.

-- Don’t spend more than you can pay off each month.
+Don’t spend more than you can pay off each month.
+In fact, one of the better budgeting tips for college students is to treat your credit card spending like a debit card.
+Don’t spend more on your credit card than you have in your bank account.
 Your balance will continue to grow unless you pay the entire balance monthly.
 If you cannot pay the entire balance, stop using your card until you do – and make sure you pay the minimum amount on time to avoid bad credit.
 Don’t apply for store credit cards.
-Store credit cards usually have an unreasonably high APR rate, and are unnecessary if you already own a regular credit card.
+Store credit cards usually have an unreasonably high APR rate and are unnecessary if you already own a regular credit card.